-As a Christian Academy, we offer a firm foundation based on our core Gospel values: Love, Peace, Respect, Reconciliation, Service and Justice.
-Alongside these, we are also focused on British values of democracy, the rule of law, individual liberty, mutual respect and tolerance.
+As a Christian Academy, we offer a firm foundation based on our core Christian values of: Love, Peace, Respect, Reconciliation, Service and Justice.
+Alongside these, we are also focused on the recognised British values of: democracy, the rule of law, individual liberty, mutual respect and tolerance.
 These are taught throughout the curriculum and in weekly assemblies.
-In addition, all of our students participate in weekly Extended Worship and Living Well lessons within their tutor groups.
+In addition, all of our students participate in weekly Extended Worship and LIFE lessons within their tutor groups.

 ‘This ethos permeates the school and contributes to students’ outstanding spiritual, moral, social and cultural development.’
 Ofsted 2014